 help them to be successful in life.

-year to improve outcomes for youth in underserved communities in Windsor.
+year to improve outcomes for youth in underserved communities in London.
 In

 2006, the Youth Opportunities Strategy was implemented primarily in Toronto

 and Durham Region neighbourhoods.
-In 2007, the strategy was continuing in
+In 2007, the strategy is continuing in

 London and Thunder Bay.

-The strategy includes the following initiatives in Windsor:
+The strategy includes the following initiatives in London: